-During 2017, groundwater samples were collected from the RHIC monitoring wells on a semiannual schedule, and the samples were analyzed for tritium (Table 1-6).
+During 2018, groundwater samples were collected from the RHIC monitoring wells on a semiannual schedule, and the samples were analyzed for tritium (Table 1-6).
 Routine analysis for sodium-22 was discontinued starting in 2002 because tritium is the best indicator of possible cap failure (i.e., tritium is more leachable than sodium-22, and it migrates at the same rate as groundwater).
-Surface water samples were collected at location HV annually, and were analyzed for tritium and gamma emitting radionuclides (such as sodium-22).
+Surface water sample are collected at location HV annually and are analyzed for tritium.